mtakeshi1/mazechallenge/README.md

 - cpu benchmark
 - minimum moves average
 - maybe memory

--
-## Where do i start ?
+## Where do I start ?
-- GraphicalLauncher: starts the code with a view (the view won't be there when i bench it)
+- GraphicalLauncher: starts the code with a view (the view won't be there when I bench it)
-- HeadlessLauncher: is there for you to test faster, and is more similar to the way i run it
+- HeadlessLauncher: is there for you to test faster, and is more similar to the way I run it
 - Test both to get a feel of what it does
-- rename the : myname_copythis map (choose something [a-z] and unique)
+- rename the : myname_renamethis map (choose something [a-z] and unique)
   - open the ChallengeImpl within that package
   - setMap(IMaze maze) is called by the program by default and you should implement it as is done
   - here you have access to : maze.getLineOfSight